explodinglabs/jsonrpcclient/README.rst

     5

-The first argument to ``request()`` is the method name; everything else is passed as parameters.
+The first argument to ``request()`` is the method name; everything else is passed as *params*.
 You can pass any number of positional or keyword arguments, and they will be translated into JSON-RPC.

 .. sourcecode:: python